-Mr. Wong See Keong is the Executive Director of the Company.
-He was appointed to the Board on 20 November 2014 and was last re-elected on 20 October 2015.
+Mr. Wong See Keong is the Executive Director of the Company and was appointed to the Board on 20 November 2014.

 Mr. Wong is responsible for oversight and management of the Group's manufacturing and operations department, as well as to spearhead the Group's research and development efforts.
-Mr. Wong has been with the Group for approximately 28 years and played a crucial role in its expansion of manufacturing capacity and development of new products over the years.
+Mr. Wong has been with the Group for approximately 26 years and played a crucial role in its expansion of manufacturing capacity and development of new products over the years.

-Mr. Wong started his career with the Group in November 1988 as a technologist and rose through ranks to become the Manufacturing Manager in July 1994 and General Manager of Operations in September 2007.
+Mr. Wong started his career with the Group in November 1988 as a technologist and later became the Manufacturing Manager in July 1994 and General Manager of Operations in September 2007.

-Mr. Wong graduated from Universiti Pertanian Malaysia with a Bachelor of Science (Chemistry and Education) in August 1986.
+Mr. Wong graduated from Universiti Pertanian Malaysia with a Bachelor of Science (Chemistry and Education) in August 1986